-Our ambition is for our customers, tenants and residents to be very satisfied with the benefits and services they receive.
-DEAS therefore conducts major customer and tenant satisfaction surveys on a continuous basis, in addition to tenant evaluations of the occupation and vacation processes.
+Our ambition is for our customers, tenants and residents to be highly satisfied with the benefits and services they receive.
+DEAS therefore conducts major customer and tenant satisfaction surveys on a continuous basis, in addition to tenant evaluations of the moving-in and moving-out processes.

 Climate and environmental policy

-Buildings account for a large proportion of Denmark's energy consumption.
-At DEAS we wish to reduce the environmental and climate impact of the properties we manage, and from our own activities.
+Buildings account for a large proportion of Denmark’s energy consumption.
+At DEAS, It is our desire to reduce the environmental and climate impact of the properties we manage, and from our own activities.
 We therefore promote a focus on the environment, in close collaboration with customers and users of the properties we manage.

-DEAS has established an energy partnership with Ørsted,in order to offer energy subsidies to our customers depending upon documented energy renovations.
+Since 2015, DEAS has entered into an Energy Partnership with Ørsted, where energy subsidies are provided to our customers depending upon documented energy renovations.
 We automatically screen all projects that include energy-saving measures which are initiated by DEAS, and Ørsted then provides a cash subsidy per kWh saved.

-During the period 2015-2019, we achieved savings, on behalf of our customers, we made savings of approximately 8 GWh on the basis of energy projects.
-This corresponds to the annual electricity consumption of around 2,600 households.
-The more than 30 energy projects are distributed broadly across DEAS’ portfolio, ranging from projects in small residential properties to projects in major shopping malls.
+During the period 2015-2019, we achieved savings, on behalf of our customers, of approximately 23 GWh via projects to reduce the consumption of energy.
+This corresponds to the annual electricity consumption of about 10,000 households.
+The more than 150 energy projects are distributed broadly across DEAS’ portfolio, ranging from projects in small residential properties to projects in major shopping centres.

 Climate strategy and DGNB certification

-In 2018, DEAS contributed actively to following up on the degree of achievement of energy and climate strategies by a number of customers.
-Several major investors have developed a 2020 strategy with great focus on energy efficiency improvements and the documentation thereof in properties managed by DEAS.
+In 2019, DEAS contributed actively to following up on the degree of achievement of energy and climate strategies by a number of customers.
+Several major investors have developed a 2020 Strategy with a strong focus on energy efficiency and its documentation in properties managed by DEAS.

-DEAS has been part of Energispring since 2016.
+DEAS has been part of Energy Leap since 2016.
 This is a partnership between the City of Copenhagen and a large number of operators from the property sector.
-We are cooperating on energy optimisation of private properties in Copenhagen, and are contributing to the achievement of the City of Copenhagen’s goal of becoming CO₂ neutral in 2025.
+We are working together on the energy optimisation of private properties in Copenhagen, and are contributing to the achievement of the City of Copenhagen’s goal of becoming CO₂ neutral by 2025.

-DEAS is a member of Green Building Council Denmark, which manages the DGNB system in Denmark.
-This entails that employees are trained to be DGNB consultants, and DEAS actively participates in pilot projects for the development of new concepts for the environmental certification of properties.
+DEAS is a member of the Green Building Council Denmark, which manages the DGNB system in Denmark.
+By extension, employees are trained to be DGNB consultants, and DEAS actively participates in pilot projects for the development of new concepts for the environmental certification of properties.

 Research and development projects

-In 2018, DEAS was actively involved in several research and development projects in this field.
-The objective is to continue this involvement in 2018.
+In 2019, DEAS was actively involved in several research and development projects in this field.
+We will continue working towards this objective with active participation in 2020.

-DEAS is active in ELFORSK – research pool for energy savings under Dansk Energi.
+DEAS is active in the Elforsk Research Pool for making energy savings under Dansk Energi.
 This is done partly via the chairmanship of Elforsk’s Executive Committee/Board of Directors, and partly as an active participant in several projects.

 Supplier and human rights

-DEAS wishes to operate on a socially responsible basis.
-This also includes observance of human rights.
+DEAS is committed to conducting its business operations on a socially responsible basis.
+This also includes the observance of human rights.
 We respect internationally recognised human rights and our objective is not to violate them.

-DEAS collaborates with a large number of subsuppliers that assist us in our work and tasks related to the management and running of properties.
+DEAS works together with a large number of subsuppliers that assist us in our work and tasks related to the management and running of properties.
 This applies to craft companies, service providers, manufacturers, advisers and contractors.
 We also procure goods and services for properties on behalf of our customers.

-In the event of serious or repeated negligence, we reserve the right to terminate the cooperation.
-The objective is to continue to monitor our suppliers closely.
+In the event of serious or repeated negligence, we reserve the right to terminate the relationship.
+We continuously follow the relationship with our suppliers and adjust it if needed.

-In 2018, we also focused our efforts on reducing the number of suppliers, to ensure a consistent service and the best possible agreements.
-Suppliers are assessed and categorised on the basis of their performance at the properties for which they have provided services.
+In 2019, we also worked towards reducing the number of suppliers, in order to ensure a consistent service and the best possible agreements.
+Suppliers are assessed on the basis of their performance at the properties for which they have provided services.

-Read more about our terms and requirements of cooperation with suppliers.
+Read more about our requirements, and terms and conditions, for relationships with suppliers.